Electric car range: longest range electric cars in 2021

 - Roll down the windows.
 Get some fresh air instead of turning on the AC!
 The more features you have running, the more your battery life will suffer.
 This includes the heating, as well as the air-conditioning.

-Ready to make the switch to an electric car?
+Thinking of making the switch to an electric car?

 Sources and references